 The hugely popular BBC One drama starring Aidan Turner (as Poldark) and Eleanor Tomlinson (as Demelza) draws inspiration from Winston Graham’s 12 novels, which were written between 1945 and 2002.
 The show’s historical adviser Hannah Greig told History Extra: “Although Poldark’s characters are fictional, Winston Graham drew inspiration for his stories from wide-ranging historical research and these new characters capture yet more facets of everyday 18th-century life and the place of ordinary people whose experiences might otherwise be lost to history”.

-Poldark is set to return for a fourth series later this year.
-The first two series are available to watch now on Netflix.
+Poldark is set to return for a fifth series later in 2019.
+The first three series are available to watch now on Netflix.

 World War II in Colour

 Rare and unseen black-and-white archive footage of the Second World War is brought to life in colour in this13-part documentary series.

 Narrated by actor Robert Powell, the 2009 documentary uses computer-enhanced imagery to examine the most significant and dramatic turning points of the conflict – including Japan’s attack on Pearl Harbor; the cracking of the German Enigma codes; D-Day; and the deployment of the atomic bomb.
 The series aimed to add a new dimension to our understanding of the Second World War.